 The age limit to appear for the BDO exams is different for different states.
-For example, in Uttar Pradesh, the upper age-limit for appearing in the BDO exam is 37 years for general category, 40 years for OBC category, and 42 years for SC/ST category.
-Similarly, in Bihar, the upper age-limit is 40 years for general category, 43 years for OBC category, and 45 years for SC/ST category.
+For example, in Uttar Pradesh, the upper age limit for appearing in the BDO exam is 37 years for the general category, 40 years for the OBC category, and 42 years for the SC/ST category.
+Similarly, in Bihar, the upper age limit is 40 years for the general category, 43 years for the OBC category, and 45 years for the SC/ST category.

-What Percentage of Marks do you Need to Filling the BDO Exam form?
+What Percentage of Marks do you Need to Fill the BDO Exam form?